Associate Chair and Professor

-Sharon Harlan is a professor with joint appointments in the Department of Health Sciences and the Department of Sociology and Anthropology.
-Her research explores the human impacts of climate change that are dependent upon people’s positions in social hierarchies, places in built environments of unequal quality, and policies that improve or impede human adaptive capabilities.
-Her research is published in a wide variety of interdisciplinary and disciplinary journals and she is co-author (with David Pellow and J. Timmons Roberts) of a chapter on climate justice in a new volume by the American Sociological Association Task Force on Climate Change, Climate Change and Society: Sociological Perspectives, Oxford University Press (2015).
+Sharon L. Harlan is jointly appointment in the Department of Health Sciences and the Department of Sociology & Anthropology.
+Her research explores the human impacts of climate change that are dependent upon people’s positions in social hierarchies, places in built environments of unequal quality, and policies that improve or impede adaptive capabilities.
+Focusing on excessive heat and water scarcity as significant and increasingly critical threats to human health and well-being in semi-arid cities, she studies urban landscapes that produce unequal risks for people in neighborhoods divided by social class and race/ethnicity.